iappyx/ESPEASY_Plugin_ITHORadio/README.md

-# This was a proof of concept and not a final version yet.
-It is not stable yet and requires some manual configuration.
+# This was a proof of concept and not a final version.
+It is not stable and requires some manual configuration.
 It will not be maintained.
 See: https://github.com/iappyx/MultiboxMultiremote

 # ESPEASY_Plugin_ITHORadio